nirmalmahen-ideas2it/microservice-application/README.md

 ### Packaging as jar

-To build the final jar and optimize the sample application for production, run:
+To build the final jar and optimize the UserRoleApplication application for production, run:

 ```
 ./mvnw -Pprod clean verify